 During his time in Berlin and Paris, Direen formed new collaborations, working ever at the coalface, playing small venues, with the accent on regular practice.

 The album was recorded in a home studio, called affectionately Gravel Road.
 Equipment was begged, borrowed or hired, and all the tracks were laid down in a few days, with engineer Brett Cross and Direen sleeping on the floor of the studio.
 Andrew McCully, a music graduate with a keen pop sensibility added keyboard lines.
 Cross provided solid bass, and Andrew Maitai offered hypnotic looping drumming.
-The album was quickly mixed to make a tour merchandise CD released by Powertool Records, but it would take some years for it to be mastered to level of perfection Direen requires for all vinyl releases.
+The album was quickly mixed to make a tour merchandise CD, but it would take some years for it to be mastered to level of perfection Direen requires for all vinyl releases.